 At first, the weekly corona ‘Schnelltest’ was only a recommendation.
 But now it has become a necessity if you need to buy anything in-person that isn’t considered daily essentials, like food (pet food counts!), medicine, or take-outs.

 That’s the bad news.
-But the good news is that you will no longer need to make an appointment to shop (provided that your COVID test results are negative).
-Plus you can do one corona rapid test for FREE every week and get a results certificate for this.
+But the good news is that you will no longer need to make an appointment at some non-essential shops (provided that your COVID test results are negative).
+Plus you can do one corona rapid test for FREE daily (i.e. every 24 hours) and get a results certificate for this.

 So how do you get one of these bad boys?